 5) Follow Your Heart: Sometimes you need to do what’s right for you and not follow conventional advice.
 If one method of book promotion will suck the life out of you, then avoid it.
 Don’t pursue a mismatched marketing plan that will leave you dry and wanting to abandon your art.
 Though this may mean fewer sales, it will also make for a happier you.

 6) Individual Results May Vary: What worked for one author in one situation will work differently for you.
 Promoting books can be turned into a formula but success cannot.
-Success is part effort, part plan, part circumstances, and part providence.
+Success is a part effort, part plan, part circumstances, and part providence.

 By approaching the marketing of your book with an informed perspective and realistic expectations, promoting your book can be less taxing and more productive.